EmelineLeloup/3L-SPVRP-TW/README.md

 # 3L-SPVRP-TW

+This folder provides instances for a three-dimensional loading vehicle routing problem with split pickups and time windows (3L-SPVRP-TW).

 The "instances" folder contains 240 instances adapted from Krebs et al. (2021) to match information obtained during a survey.
 To have more information about the instances, please refer to the readme file included in the "instances" folder.